- SCP Home

 How do I know if I make a "Priority Product"?

 The Initial Priority Products List will clearly describe each product.
 DTSC is striving to define the Priority Products in an unambiguous way.
 The descriptions include information about product usage or means of identification such as Global Product Classification (GPC) criteria (brick) or Universal Product Codes (UPC).
-The chemical(s) in the product that were the basis for the products inclusion on the Initial List are fully identified for each product.
+The chemical(s) in the product that was the basis for the product's inclusion on the Initial List is fully identified for each product.
 Detailed information for the Proposed Initial Priority Products is available:

 If you have questions about whether your product is a proposed Priority Product, contact us at SaferConsumerProducts@dtsc.ca.gov.